 Another factor is that we are typically not consistent, plodding kind of people.
 We do get passionate and excited—for a short while.
 Throw into the mix busy, irregular, or even tumultuous schedules and it’s no wonder we often fail in leading family worship.
 Nevertheless, we must persevere, for the danger of failure is great!

 But exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin.
 (Hebrews 3:13)

 While considering all these factors, ultimately we must acknowledge that the root problem and solution is our personal devotion to God: How must we grow in love, affection, and worship of our great God?
 The truth is that we do what is important to us, for good or for bad.
 Let us prove our love of God in the practice of our devotion, particularly in family worship.

 Be Faithful in This, and May the Lord Bless Your Labor

 Scripture should always be in our minds and ready to be enacted by our hands.
 Let us prove our love of God and our children as we strive to be more faithful in ministering the Word of God to one another, so God receives the glory and we grow in grace.
 May we pray as Moses prayed, “

-Let Your work appear to your servants, and Your glory to their children” (Psalm 90:16).
+Let your work be shown to your servants, and your glorious power to their children” (Psalm 90:16).